Covid and opioids make ‘a great storm of the worst possible things’

 “Drug dealers and distributors are using fentanyl, not to try to kill people, but to give them the ultimate high,” said Loizzi.
 “But they’re not being careful in how much they put in, and it only takes a little bit to kill somebody.”

-Fentanyl is often laced within other drugs, like cocaine or marijuana.
+Fentanyl is often laced in other drugs, like cocaine or marijuana.
 Oftentimes, buyers and sellers don’t even know their supply has been contaminated.
-A record of 100,000 fatal overdoses in a year-long period from April 2020 to April 2021 demonstrated how the nation’s illegal drug supply is becoming more toxic and dangerous.

 “Another thing that people are doing right now are taking fentanyl, putting them in pill presses, dyeing them to make them look like an oxycontin, 30-milligram pill,” said Chris Sorrentino, case management supervisor at Carbon Monroe Pike Drug & Alcohol Commission.
 “So people think they’re getting oxycontin, but they’re getting fentanyl, and it’s definitely another thing contributing to overdose deaths.”